raduking/morphix/README.md

 ### Getting Started

-For the latest development release you need to get the [develop](https://github.com/raduking/morphix/tree/develop) branch and build it yourself:
+For the latest development release, you need to get the [develop](https://github.com/raduking/morphix/tree/develop) branch and build it yourself:

 ```
 git clone git@github.com:raduking/morphix.git